ofirsteinherz/realtime-voice-agent/README.md

 ## Security

-I created triple-layer security, enabling both safety and contol of the agent's responses.
+I created triple-layer security, enabling both safety and control of the agent's responses.

 <p align="center">
   <img src="readme_assets/security.png"/>
 </p>

 ### Prompt
 I was asked to make sure that the agent does not provide: medical advice, diagnosis, and encouragement to purchase medications.
-Also, I limited the model of providing the user information about it's internal tools, to prevent security attacks in the level of the model.
+Also, I limited the model from providing the user information about its internal tools, to prevent security attacks at the level of the model.

 <details>
-<summary>See the relevent part in [`instructions.md`](backend/instructions.md)</summary>
+<summary>See the relevant part in [`instructions.md`](backend/instructions.md)</summary>

 # 3. GUARDRAILS & RESTRICTIONS